 Read More >> Are Standing Desks Better Than Sitting?

-It can easily be moved from place to place and stowed away under the desk safely.
-In some instances, you may even be able to store it away in a desk or even hang it on the wall for added convenience.
+It can easily be moved from place to place and safely stowed away under the desk.
+In some instances, you may even be able to store it away on a desk or even hang it on the wall for added convenience.

 A balance board can also be a lot of fun and add a little bit of excitement to your everyday.
 You’re already taking a step in the right direction with a standing desk, now it’s time to add a little bit extra to the mix with a balance board.

 There’s very little, if any, a sound that balance boards make and if there are any clunking sounds from the board hitting the floor, the sound could be minimized with extra padding, if needed.

 Balance boards are a great option for standing desks, as long as everything is sized correctly.
 Balance boards can offer a little bit of extra height and could be uncomfortable if not sized properly.

 What do you do with a balance board?